SuperNOVAS v1.2

 set BUILTIN_SOLSYS_EPHEM = 1

 .
-You can then specify these functions (or others) as the default planet calculator for ephemeris()
+You can then specify these functions (or others) as your planet calculator of choice for ephemeris()

 in your application dynamically via set_planet_provider()